 Tapestry Folkdance Center needed a new website to draw in new dancers that was easy for staff to update and maintain.
 I built the new site in WordPress with a child theme to help bring in a younger crowd of dancers by being easy to read on any device and being attractive and colorful with … Continue reading Tapestry Folkdance Center

 Available now on Steam and Itch.io!
 Claw Breaker is a head to head crab fighting game!
 Cut off your opponent’s claws to win or be a peaceful crustacean and collect all the starfish for a defensive victory.
 Battle on six different stages and hone your crab fighting style.

 Train Jam 2017!
 A hackathon on a train from Chicago to San Francisco booked completely with game developers from around the world.
 The theme was “unexpected anticipation.”
 My group made up of devs from Minneapolis, New York and Philadelphia made a four-player 3D flashlight tag game called Flashbang.
 After the jam the game was shown … Continue reading Flashbang

 At the Global Game Jam 2017 my team made a game about tiny eyeball creatures discovering what sound is.
 Four players control the eyes moving them around on the screen until they find their spots on an invisible sound wave creating music around them!
 Download the game here

+From 2016 to 2020 I was a cohost of the Nice Games Club podcast.
 Three nice gamedevs talk gaming and game development.
 Current events, guest interviews, and deep dives into of the art and science of video games and how they’re made.
 Nice!
 Listen Here

 The Center for Irish Music Young Adult Ensemble is an Irish music group in St. Paul.
 We play Irish tunes and songs at many venues across the Twin Cities including Celtic Junction, The Landmark Center, The Irish Fair of Minnesota and The Underground Music Cafe.